andrewcottam/general/Pacific Updates.md

 ### Work Planning 2020-21
 - preparing the new workplan
 - support decision making in protected areas IS THE NEXT STAGE

+JRC Update for Pacific 16/04/2020
+- What is Amandas role?
+How long will she be there?
+What is the organogram?
+- What is Pauls handle on this?
+- Is SPREP open?
+- Has IMET been used in the Pacific at all?
+Or has it been asked?
+Its quantitative - why not?
+- Whats their plan for PIPAP until August?
+- Whats their vision for PIPAP especially beyond BIOPAMA?
+- Promote and communicate the live link to WDPA.
+- Can SPREP give us a demo on PIPAP and whats been done - from Tony, Vai, Bradley, Amanda.
+Snappy demo.
+More demo than presentation.
+- Can we share Bradleys tutorials on QGIS etc. ?